bflad/tfproviderlint/README.md

 * Create new analyzer in `passes/` (or `xpasses/` for extra checks)
 * If the `Analyzer` reports issues, add to `AllChecks` variable in `passes/checks.go` (or `xpasses/checks.go` for extra checks)
-* Since the [`analysistest` package](https://godoc.org/golang.org/x/tools/go/analysis/analysistest) does not support Go Modules currently, each analyzer that implements testing must add a symlink to the top level `vendor` directory in the `testdata/src/a` directory. e.g. `ln -s ../../../../../vendor passes/NAME/testdata/src/a/vendor`

 ### Implementing SuggestedFixes Testing